taikoxyz/ecosystem-wallet/wallet-ui/README.md

 ## Project Structure

 ```
-ecosystem-wallet/
+wallet-ui/
 ├── frontend/
 └── backend/
 ```

 ### Frontend

-The `frontend` directory contains the user interface for the Ecosystem Wallet.
+The `frontend` directory contains the user interface for the Wallet.
 It includes all necessary pages and components for a complete wallet experience.
-It comes with non-custodial signer management.
+It comes with non-custodial signer management with [Openfort](https://www.openfort.xyz/) but supports other signer solutions too.

-Key features:
+**Customization**
+You can edit fonts, colors, and other styling via the theme and customTheme props.
+For detail, see the [ConnectKit docs](https://docs.family.co/connectkit/customization).

+**Key features:**
-- Sending transactions
+- Transaction simulation
-- Signing messages
+- Transaction decoding
 - Creating session keys
 - Batched transactions
 - Signing typed messages

+and more ...

-### Backend
+### Backend (optional)

-The `backend` directory contains the server-side logic for the Ecosystem Wallet.
-Currently, it focuses on supporting non-custodial wallets through a shield encryption session creation.

-Key features:
-- API endpoint for non-custodial wallet operations
+When using [Openfort](https://www.openfort.xyz/) as embedded signer provider with [**AUTOMATIC recovery**](https://www.openfort.xyz/docs/guides/react/wallets/embedded-signer#automatic-recovery), a backend is required to manage encryption sessions.

 ## Getting Started